TayThorian/MasterBookVault/README.md

 - TSR9535 - Volo's Guide to All Things Magical
 - TSR9590 - Kidnapped
 - TSR9389 - FRM1 - The Jungles of Chult
+- TSR9235 - FR6 - Dreams of the Red Wizards
+- TSR9252 - FR7 - Hall of Heroes
 - TSR2023 - Greyhawk Adventures